Claude Code plugin · v0.2.1

 ├── .state/ # per-turn scratch, one JSON per session (pruned after 7 days)

-The dot-prefixed .state/ and .backups/ are runtime plumbing — the index generator ignores anything starting with a dot, so only real topic notes ever get indexed.
+The dot-prefixed .state/, .backups/ and .metrics/ are runtime plumbing — the index generator ignores anything starting with a dot, so only real topic notes ever get indexed.
+That single rule is what lets new runtime directories be added without touching the note format.

 The engine